Saquon Barkley, Roquan Smith top list of 32 NFL rookies who'll make an instant impact

 Oakland Raiders

 Maurice Hurst, DT: Hopefully Hurst's heart issues are behind him.
 On the field he's a Geno Atkins type of upfield penetrator, and he's not totally reliant on quickness of the snap.
-He uses his hands extremely well, and because he's not 6-3, Hurst normally wins the leverage battle on the inside.
+He uses his hands extremely well, and because he isn't 6-3, Hurst normally wins the leverage battle on the inside.
 He's set up to dominate on the inside with Khalil Mack garnering major attention on the edge.

 Philadelphia Eagles